-GEOG 30N: Environment and Society in a Changing World (Spring 2021)
+GEOG 30N: Environment and Society in a Changing World (Fall 2021)

 Welcome to GEOG 30N!
-I look forward to getting to know you this semester.
+We look forward to getting to know you this semester.
 Please take the time to read the entire syllabus.
-I share critical information here that will help you succeed in the course, especially regarding assignment expectations and due dates.
+We share critical information here that will help you succeed in the course, especially regarding assignment expectations and due dates.

 This syllabus is divided into several sections.
 You can read it sequentially by scrolling down the length of the document.

 Office Hours: This course takes place entirely online so please correspond via email.
 I will do my best to reply to emails within 24 hours.
 Before emailing with an administrative question, kindly check the course syllabus.
 As many students tend to have the same questions, you may find it more convenient to use the course Q&A discussion board in the course Canvas page (under Discussions).
 I will reply to these posts on a daily basis (excluding weekends).